Chief of Staff for the Assistant Secretary of Health (HHS)Appointed to HHS: Early 2017

 U.S. Department of Health and Human Services (HHS)

 HHS is charged with protecting the health of all Americans.
-The Trump-Pence administration has slowly reshaped HHS to roll back reproductive rights and limit access to health care.
+The Trump-Pence administration slowly reshaped HHS to roll back reproductive rights and limit access to health care.

 Background on Steven Valentine